esraamhmd/CRUDsystem/README.md

 <br/><br/>

-### A full-featured, responsive product management system built from scratch with React, Vite, and Tailwind CSS .
+### A full-featured, responsive product management system built from scratch with React, and Tailwind CSS .
 <br/>

 <br/>